wilson-lab/nat-tech/README.md

 functs = "~/nat-tech/R/startup/functions.R"
 ```

-You will also need to edit the first line at the top of `pipeline.R` and
+You will also need to edit the first line at the top of `pipeline.R` to
-the top line of `functions.R` to source the `parameter.R` file that you
+source the `parameter.R` file that you edited above.
-edited above.

 ``` r
 # these are first 3 lines at the top of pipeline.R, this should be where you are storing this repository on your local machine